Sight Loss and Visual Impairments

 Guide Dogs Newcastle offer a My Guide service in the North East.
 This service is designed to help you gain confidence, increase your independence and make new friends including joining new activities in your community.
 A volunteer will be selected and matched to your needs to help you get around your area.

-Newcastle Vision Support provide practical support for people with sight loss by offering services such as volunteer visiting, befriending, vision awareness training, outings, lunch clubs, specialist advice and information, newsletters in large print, braille, tape, and computer disc.
+Newcastle Vision Support provide practical support for people with sight loss by offering services such as social clubs, walking clubs, IT training on iPads, tablets, computers and accessibility options, benefit advice and support at assessments.

 North Regional Association for Sensory Support (NRASS) provides a free advocacy scheme for people with hearing and sight loss.
 Their advocates are people who can support or represent you when dealing with everyday problems or in times of crisis.
 They can offer you support with information on how you can stand up for your rights, and they can be your ‘voice’ if you don’t have the confidence to stand up for yourself in formal situations.